harshb/harshb.github.io/_posts/2019-10-05-kaifi-aurat.md

 >
 >You who were once melted by the heated pants  of passion
 >
->You who, as soon as you tried to change, would slip  and fall on your face
+>You who, as soon as you tried to progress, would slip  and fall on your face
 >
 >You who, like quicksilver, would mold to every vase
 >
->Now go  pour your existence  into a mold of iron my dear
+>Now you must  pour your existence  into a mold of iron my dear
 >
 ><img src="../assets/spacer.png" alt="Sahil Ludhianvi" style="width:52px;height:20px;">
 >